What is Self-Love in Islam?

 Time and money spent on getting to know yourself better is always an investment.
 Remember, you can’t ‘buy’ good mental health, but the more time you invest in understanding yourself, the better you will handle relationships, work, and life’s ups and downs.

-Of course, we can only do as much as is practical within our individual circumstances – but something is always better than nothing.
+Of course, you can only do as much as is practical within your individual circumstances – but something is always better than nothing.

 Invest in yourself